asrhou/NATMI/README.md

 ### Supported IDs

 NATMI uses official gene symbols to represent ligands and receptors in all output files.
 For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data and specified by the argument '--idType') are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.
-For that, NATMI first converts these IDs to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files before extracting ligand-receptor-mediated edges.
+For that, NATMI first converts these IDs to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
+If multiple IDs are associated with the same symbol, the expression levels of these IDs are summed up as the total expression level of the corresponding gene symbol.

 ### Supported Species